Course Catalog

 5 units

 Taught in Spanish.
 Students learn the major properties of the Spanish language from a linguistics perspective.
 Topics covered include: phonetics/phonology, morphology, and syntax.
-(Formerly Languages 150.)
-Prerequisite(s): Linguistics 111 or Linguistics 112 or Spanish 6 or Spanish for Heritage Speakers 6, or a score of 70 on the Spanish Placement Exam.
+Prerequisite(s): LING 50; and SPAN 6 or SPHS 6 or placement by assessment.

 SPAN 151